pjfoley/pci-blackbox/README.md

 Hopefully we have, you be the judge.

 The pci-blackbox must be run on a separate server from the main system.
-In this test, everything is being run on the same machine though.
+In this test however, everything is being run on the same machine.

 The API consist of three functions:

-encrypt_card(): Encrypt sensitive card data, return a CardKey. authorise_payment_request(): Authorise payment using a CardKey. authorise_payment_request_3d(): Authorise 3-D Secure payment.
+- encrypt_card(): Encrypt sensitive card data, return a CardKey.

+- authorise_payment_request(): Authorise payment using a CardKey.

+- authorise_payment_request_3d(): Authorise 3-D Secure payment.

 Highlights: